Abhigyankrsingh/linux/Documentation/admin-guide/dell_rbu.rst

 .. note::

    After updating the BIOS image a user mode application needs to execute code which sends the BIOS update request to the BIOS.
-So on the next reboot the BIOS knows about the new image downloaded and it updates itself.
+So on the next reboot, the BIOS knows about the new image downloaded and it updates itself.
    Also don't unload the rbu driver if the image has to be updated.